 A few months ago, I booked a Christmas Shopping trip to Dublin, Ireland, for me and my boyfriend.
 I thought it would be fun to have something to look forward to in the dark days before Christmas.
 I imagined it would be great to go to Dublin in December.
 It would be nice to shop for Christmas gifts and sure there would be some nice Christmas Markets in Dublin to wander around at?
 Right?

 Christmas Market in Dublin

-When I started this blog over a month ago, I thought I could use our Dublin trip to write about Christmas Markets in Dublin.
+When I booked the Dublin December trip, I thought I could use it to write about Christmas Markets in Dublin.